-Besides a laundry list of general federal reporting requirements ranging from reports to the IRS and Selective Services, specific higher education institutions are often required, as a condition of federal aid, to submit detailed information about program activities that are duplicated by state and other oversight agencies (i.e., accreditation agencies).
-It is important to note accreditation is a non-governmental reporting function.
-Although some federal laws require accreditation, no state law or pol does.
+Besides a laundry list of general federal reporting requirements ranging from reports to the IRS and Selective Services, specific higher education institutions are often required, as a condition of federal aid, to submit detailed information about programs and activities that are duplicated by state and other oversight agencies (i.e., accreditation agencies).
+It is important to note that accreditation is a non-governmental reporting function.
+Although some federal laws require accreditation, no state law or policy does.
 Nevertheless, these requirements add to the reporting burdens placed on higher education.

-Common complaints about the federal reporting among institutions are that they are overly burdensome, often redunda overlapping, conflicting and often unrelated to higher education's purpose.
+Common complaints about the federal reporting among institutions are that they are overly burdensome, often redundant or overlapping, conflicting and often unrelated to higher education's purpose.